temporalio/samples-dotnet/README.md

 * [ClientMtls](src/ClientMtls) - How to use client certificate authentication, e.g. for Temporal Cloud.
 * [DependencyInjection](src/DependencyInjection) - How to inject dependencies in activities and use generic hosts for workers
 * [Encryption](src/Encryption) - End-to-end encryption with Temporal payload codecs.
+* [Mutex](src/Mutex) - How to implement a mutex as a workflow.
+Demonstrates how to avoid race conditions or parallel mutually exclusive operations on the same resource.
 * [Polling](src/Polling) - Recommended implementation of an activity that needs to periodically poll an external resource waiting its successful completion.
 * [Schedules](src/Schedules) - How to schedule workflows to be run at specific times in the future.
 * [WorkerVersioning](src/WorkerVersioning) - How to use the Worker Versioning feature to more easily deploy changes to Workflow & other code.